mousumibaruah-24/Resources/Software.md

 We will be using the following tools and apps:

 * Stata
   - At some point I will hopefully transition to R but for now Stata is the preferred software for analysis.
-Please use [Stata/MP](https://www.stata.com/statamp/)
+Please use [Stata/MP](https://www.stata.com/statamp/) as it is efficient when working with large data
   - Link ST3 with Stata https://github.com/mattiasnordin/StataEditor
   - Install frequently used [user defined commands](Stata-ado)